AdobeDocs/app-builder/src/pages/getting_started/first_app.md

 ## 5. Anatomy of an App Builder Application

 Now that your project is initialized, let's open the project in your favorite IDE.
 We recommend using [VSCode](https://code.visualstudio.com/).
-You can easily open the project by entering `code <app-name>`, or opening VSCode -> Open... -> select app folder.
+If you have enabled the shell command, open the project by entering `code <app-name>`, or open VSCode -> Open... -> select app folder.

-You should be able to see these folders and files in your project:
+You should see these folders and files in your project:

 1. `src`: Instead of one folder for all `actions` and all `web-src`, you will see individual folders under `src` for each Extension point you have selected.
 For instance, a `dx-excshell-1` folder for your Experience Cloud SPA actions and frontend resources.
     - Under each folder, you should be able to see both the actions and the frontend code when application.
 In addition, you should be able to see `ext.config.yaml`.
 This file contains all the action and extension configuration for the extension point where it's located.
 This individual configuration allows for more flexibility in defining and managing individual extension points.
 You can see that this file is also imported to `app.config.yaml` as that's the master config file.